 We suggest deferring to your local health guidelines for what to require from guests upon entry into your event.

-4. Have contingency plans in place for any special or difficult situations, and always prepare for the worst.
+4. Have contingency event safety plans in place for any special or difficult situations, and always prepare for the worst.

 5. Create a playbook for staff and volunteers for discussing health regulations with guests.
 Brainstorm possible scenarios you might run into during registration, and decide in advance how to handle them so everyone is on the same page.